robot144/singularity_tools/geoserver/singularity.md

 The docker version for geoserver can be downloaded directly using:
 `singularity pull docker://thinkwhere/geoserver`
-However, geoserver will try to
+However, geoserver (also through tomcat) will try to log and cache files.
+This does not work well in singularity.
+As a workaround these folders are now bound from the host system.

 ## Recipe

-To run singularity on the H6c7:
+To run singularity on the Deltares H6c7:
 - `module load singularity/3.8.0`

 Here are some steps to build and start geoserver: